Emergent probability fluxes in confined microbial navigation: Numerical computation of nonequilibrium fluxes

 \section{Numerical computation of nonequilibrium fluxes}

 We numerically compute the nonequilibrium probability fluxes using a method introduced by Battle et al.~\cite{battleScience2016}.
 We divide positional space into equally sized square boxes $(i,j)$ of side $\Delta x$, where $i$ and $j$ denote the box's position in $x_1$ and $x_2$ direction.
-From the recorded trajectories of the \emph{Chlamydomonas} cells we construct a time series $A(t_n)$ containing information about the cell's location $(i,j)_n$ (the box it resides in) at time $t_n$, and the time $t_{n,n+1}$ spent in the state $(i,j)_n$ before the transition to the new state $(i,j)_{n+1}$ occurs
+From the recorded trajectories of the \emph{Chlamydomonas} cells we construct a time series $A(t_n)$ containing information about the cell's location $(i,j)_n$ (the box it resides in) at time $t_n$, and the time $t_{n,n+1}$ spent in the state $(i,j)_n$ before the transition to the new state $(i,j)_{n+1}$ occurs.
+Quite generally, $A(t_n)$ in matrix form reads

 where the index $n$ indicates the discrete time steps, and $N$ is the total length of the time series.
-Limited time resolution of the continuous trajectory $\bm{x}(t)\rightarrow\bm{x}^t$ might lead to entries in $A$ where two successive states $(i,j)_n$ and $(i,j)_{n+1}$ do not correspond to adjacent boxes.
+Limited time resolution of the continuous trajectory $\bm{x}(t)\rightarrow(i,j)_n$ might lead to entries in $A$ where two successive states $(i,j)_n$ and $(i,j)_{n+1}$ do not correspond to adjacent boxes.
 In such cases, we determine the intermediate boxes via linear interpolation and insert them into $A(t_n)$, such that contiguous rows in $A(t_n)$ correspond to neighboring boxes.

 The stochasticity of the system necessitates a large amount of statistics to identify significant fluxes.
-To maximize the amount of available data, the trajectories recorded experimentally were mirrored along the symmetry axes of the compartments, effectively quadrupling the amount of available trajectory data.
+To maximize the amount of available data, the trajectories recorded experimentally were mirrored along the symmetry axes of the elliptical compartments, effectively quadrupling the amount of available trajectory data.
 The transition rates $w_{(i,j),(k,l)}$ between boxes $(i,j)$ and $(k,l)$ can be calculated by counting all rows of $A(t_n)$ containing a transition from $(i,j)$ to $(k,l)$ and those that contain transitions in the opposite direction

 where $N_{(i,j),(k,l)}$ denotes the number of transitions from box $(i,j)$ to $(k,l)$, $N_{(k,l),(i,j)}$ the number of transitions in the opposite direction, and $t_\text{total}$ the total duration of the trajectory.
 The coarse-grained probability flux corresponding to box $(i,j)$ is then calculated as